 For Wes and his best friend, Corey, jazz camp turns out to be lame.
 It’s pretty much all dudes talking in Jazz Voice.
 But then they jam with Ash, a charismatic girl with an unusual sound, and the three just click.
 It’s three and a half hours of pure musical magic, and Ash makes a decision: They need to hit the road.
 Because the road, not summer camp, is where bands get good.
 Before Wes and Corey know it, they’re in Ash’s SUV heading south, and The Haters Summer of Hate Tour has begun.

-Review: Unlike like a lot of people who I’ve seen have written a review for this, I haven’t read Me and Earl and the Dying Girl.
-I’m not sure if this gives me a different perspective or not of the story since I’ve seen so many people comparing the two.
+Unlike like a lot of people who I’ve seen have written a review for this, I haven’t read Me and Earl and the Dying Girl.
+I’m not sure if this gives me a different perspective or not of The Haters since I’ve seen so many people comparing the two.

 This was a difficult book to get into, between the character introductions that set up me not to like any of the characters (every single person in that jazz camp was annoying), the way some of the descriptions are worded (“Our new friend Adam was almost orgasmically psyched.”
 Not my style, I guess), and just how ridiculous Wes and Corey act (which I certainly should have expected based on the name of the story).
 I considered dropping this multiple times before even getting to the fifth chapter.
 Although I was cringing at these boys talking about harming their dick constantly and rolling my eyes at them complaining about everything, I wanted to get through the book.
 And in a way, I’m sort of glad I did.